WebAhead/html-workshop/README.md

 ### Task: Build a basic HTML page

 - open your favourite editor and create a file called `my-first-page.html`
-- type `html` in the page and press the `tab` key, this will automatically generate an html page for you.
+- type `html` in the page and press the `tab + !` keys, this will automatically generate an html page for you.

 The result should look like the following: